prakashgadankushwork-lab/Tableau-Sales-Customer-Performance-Dashboard/README.md

-# Tableau-Sales-Customer-Performance-Dashboard
+# 💼Tableau-Sales-Customer-Performance-Dashboard
 End-to-end Tableau project for Sales and Customer performance analysis.
 Features YoY growth tracking, interactive navigation, and dynamic filtering for data-driven decision-making.

-# Business Problem
+# 📝Business Problem
 Stakeholders lacked a consolidated view of sales performance and customer trends, making it difficult to identify underperforming segments or track historical growth effectively.

-# Goal
+# 🎯Goal
 To build a dual-dashboard system (Sales Performance and Customer Analysis) that allows managers to monitor high-level KPIs, identify sales trends over time, and drill down into product/customer details via interactive filters.

-# Key Visuals & Storytelling
+# ⚡️Key Visuals & Storytelling
 KPI Bans: Highlighted Total Sales, Profit, and Quantity to provide an immediate pulse check on current vs. previous year performance.

 Sparkline Charts: Integrated to visualize trends over time, using circles to instantly flag the months with the highest and lowest performance.